judegor/calligraphy-across-caliphates/README.md

 - **Style Galleries:** Browse curated examples of Kufic, Naskh, Thuluth, and more.
 - **Contextual Essays:** Learn about the cultural and historical significance of each script.
 - **Open Access References:** Links to digitized collections (e.g., The Met, Library of Congress).

+## Acknowledgments

+This website was created as the final project for the course *Digital Humanities and Data Sustainability: A Hands-on Practical Approach*, taught by **Dr. Christian Casey** at Freie Universität Berlin during the Summer Semester 2025.